phalpern/uses-allocator/P0591-uses-allocator.md

 Changes from R1
 ===============

+ * Fix bugs in formal wording.
+Everything in this paper has been implemented and tested (and a link to the implementation added).

  * Explicitly called out recursive handling for a `std::pair` containing a `std::pair`.
 (No change to actual functionality from R0.)